honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 I'm an indie hacker in the business of helping more people learn coding.
 Perhaps I'm only seeing what I want to see.
-Maybe I've spent several days writing this, just to come up with a reasoning why AI won't render my work useless and negate everything I've been doing for decades.
+Maybe I've spent several days writing this just to come up with a reasoning why AI won't render my work useless and negate everything I've been doing for decades.

 This blog post is filled with various predictions, so it's likely to be outdated in about two weeks, if I'm lucky.
 That's also why I've decided to consolidate all my thoughts on the topic into a single post.